Yourco Logo

 Trainings and Drills

 Creating a detailed plan is just the beginning.
-Regular training and practice drills make sure everyone knows what to do when an emergency happens.
+Regular training and practice drills ensure everyone knows what to do in an emergency.

 • Assigning specific leadership roles to designated employees who will assist in evacuations